Rainchus/Quest64-Recomp/README.md

 Static recompilation is the process of automatically translating an application from one platform to another.
 For more details, check out the full description of how this project's recompilation works here: [N64: Recompiled](https://github.com/Mr-Wiseguy/N64Recomp).

 #### How is this related to the decompilation project?
 Unlike N64 ports in the past, this project is not based on the source code provided by a decompilation of the game.
 This is because static recompilation bypasses the need for decompiled source code when making a port, allowing ports to be made **without source code**.
 However, the reverse engineering work done by the decompilation team was invaluable for providing some of the enhancements featured in this project.
-For this reason, the project uses headers and some functions from the decompilation project in order to make modifications to the game.
-Many thanks to the decompilation team for all of the hard work they've done.
+For this reason, the project uses headers and some functions from the [Decompilation Project](https://github.com/sonicdcer/sf64) in order to make modifications to the game.
+Many thanks to the [decompilation team](https://github.com/sonicdcer/sf64/graphs/contributors) for all of the hard work they've done.

 #### Where is the savefile stored?
 - Windows: `%LOCALAPPDATA%\Starfox64Recompiled\saves`
 - Linux: `~/.config/StarfoxRecompiled/saves`
+- macOS: `~/Library/Application Support/StarfoxRecompiled/saves`

 #### How do I choose a different ROM?
-**You don't.** This project is **only** a port of Starfox 64, and it will only accept one specific ROM: the US version 1.1 of the N64 release of Starfox 64.
+**You don't.** This project is **only** a port of Starfox 64, and it will only accept one specific ROM: the US version 1.1 (Rev A) of the N64 release of Starfox 64.
 ROMs in formats other than .z64 will be automatically converted, as long as it is the correct ROM. **It is not an emulator and it cannot run any arbitrary ROM.**

-If you want to play a modded ROM or in another language, note that support for modding and other languages will be added to the project itself in the future and will not rely on you supplying a different ROM.
+Instead, you can change the game by installing mods.
+See the [mod support](#mod-support) section for details.

+#### Can you run this project as a portable application?
+Yes, if you place a file named `portable.txt` in the same folder as the executable then this project will run in portable mode.
+In portable mode, the save files, config files, and mods are placed in the same folder as the executable.

 ## Known Issues
-* Intel GPUs on Linux may not currently work.
-If you have experience with Vulkan development on Linux, help here would be greatly appreciated!
-* The prebuilt Linux binary may not work correctly on some distributions of Linux.
-If you encounter such an issue, building the project locally yourself is recommended.
-A Flatpak or AppImage may be provided in the future to solve this issue.
-Adding the Linux version to Steam and setting "Steam Linux Runtime" as the compatibility tool or launching it via Gamescope may work around the issue.
-Alternatively, running the Windows version with Proton is known to work well and may also work around this issue.
 * Overlays such as MSI Afterburner and other software such as Wallpaper Engine can cause performance issues with this project that prevent the game from rendering correctly.
 Disabling such software is recommended.

 ## Building